Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Although Agent Orange was used throughout Southeast Asia during the war, it is most commonly associated with the Vietnam War.
 The U.S military sprayed over 19 million gallons of Agent Orange in Vietnam, Cambodia, and Laos from 1962-1971.

-As a result, many war veterans have developed health problems related to their exposure to the toxic herbicide.
+As a result, many war veterans have developed health problems related to their Agent Orange exposure.

 VA Releases Updated List of Agent Orange Exposure Locations

-The VA has updated its list of Agent Orange exposure locations where service members may have come in contact with the dangerous herbicide.
+The VA released an updated list of Agent Orange exposure locations where service members may have come in contact with the dangerous herbicide.

-This information is important because it will help veterans get the necessary care and benefits.
+These updated Agent Orange locations are important because it will help more veterans get the necessary care and VA benefits they deserve.
 Service members exposed to Agent Orange may be at risk for various health problems, including cancer and other diseases.

 The VA will provide medical care and benefits to veterans who develop these conditions.